gustavospriebe/gustavospriebe/README.md

 * 🌍  I'm based in Florianópolis,SC
 * 🖥️  See my portfolio at [gustavospriebe.com](http://gustavospriebe.com)
 * ✉️  You can contact me at [gu181288@gmail.com](mailto:gu181288@gmail.com)
-* 🧠  I'm learning Component Composition and Zod
+* 🧠  I'm learning Prisma Query and Zod

 ### Skills